Particular/docs.particular.net/servicecontrol/creating-config-file.md

 #### ServiceControl/EventRetentionPeriod

-This setting is only applicable from Versions 1.25.0 and higher.
+This setting is only applicable from Versions 1.25 and above.

 The period to keep event logs for before they are deleted.